sqlitebrowser/sqlitebrowser/libs/json/README.md

 Supported types can be implicitly converted to JSON values.

 It is recommended to **NOT USE** implicit conversions **FROM** a JSON value.
 You can find more details about this recommendation [here](https://www.github.com/nlohmann/json/issues/958).
+You can switch off implicit conversions by defining `JSON_USE_IMPLICIT_CONVERSIONS` to `0` before including the `json.hpp` header.
+When using CMake, you can also achieve this by setting the option `JSON_ImplicitConversions` to `OFF`.

 ```cpp
 // strings